Arvtesh/UnityFx.Async/README.md

 ### Disposing of operations
 All operations implement [IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable) interface.
 So strictly speaking users should call `Dispose` when an operation is not in use.
 That said library implementation only requires this if `AsyncWaitHandle` was accessed (just like [tasks](https://blogs.msdn.microsoft.com/pfxteam/2012/03/25/do-i-need-to-dispose-of-tasks/)).

-Please note that `Dispose` implementation is NOT thread-safe and it can only be called after an operation has completed (the same restrictions apply to [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task)).
+Please note that `Dispose` implementation is NOT thread-safe and can only be called after an operation has completed (the same restrictions apply to [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task)).

 ### Completed asynchronous operations
 There are a number of helper methods for creating completed operations: